lelit/pglast/docs/ast.rst

    .. attribute:: typeName
       :type: tuple

-      domain to work on
+      Domain to work on

    .. attribute:: name
       :type: str

-      column or constraint name to act on
+      Column or constraint name to act on

    .. attribute:: def_
       :type: Node

-      definition of default or constraint
+      Definition of default or constraint

    .. attribute:: behavior
       :type: DropBehavior